gastronomuae/gastronom-ai-docs/docs/knowledgebase/kb_compiled.en.md

 ## RUB payment rule

-If a customer prefers **RUB payment**, provide the bank details and explain the conversion using the exchange rate.
+If a customer prefers RUB payment, calculate the final RUB amount using the configured exchange rate, round it up to the nearest convenient hundred RUB, and provide the bank details.
+Do not disclose the exchange rate or calculation.

 ---